Silivri: Holiday resort

 During the summer months, the population increases 4–5 times.
 Silivri is 67 km far from the city center of Istanbul, and is a popular summer resort for many Istanbul residents with its 45 km coast.
 It is on the highway D.100 and the motorway E80, which connect Turkey to Europe via Edirne.
 It takes about an hour and a half to get here from the city so is feasible for use in the summer months as a weekend and holiday retreat, although the road out here is heaving with traffic in summer.

 Being accessible from Istanbul, the Marmara coast has long been used for holidaying by Istanbul's people.
 As the city has grown, these facilities have moved further and further away.
 Once Florya and Yeşilköy were resorts, today it is Tekirdağ and even further.
-Silivri had its heydey in the 1960s and 1970s as families would come by the busload to complexes of holiday flats that were built on the beach.
+Silivri had its heyday in the 1960s and 1970s as families would come by the busload to complexes of holiday flats that were built on the beach.
 The Marmara Sea suffered from pollution in the 1980s and 1990s but now efforts have been made to clean it up.
 All the facilities are located in the holiday housing area, the town centre of Silivri has little to offer in the way of cinema, theatre or any other cultural amenities.

 Now the coast has also been blessed with resort hotels and country clubs with sports facilities including golf courses, horse riding centres and tennis courts, health and conference centers.
 At weekend the area is crowded with day trippers.

 With all this development it is hard to find a stretch of open coastline.

 The winter months are cold here, as bitter weather blows across Thrace from the Balkans, and holiday homes in Silivri are not much used from mid-September until May or even June.

 Agriculture

 The district has great agricultural potential thanks to its almost flat landscape, mild Thracian climate and yield-effective soil, and in the 1950s and 1960s the pasture was so rich that the yogurt of Silivri was renowned.
 Now the reputation of the yogurt has declined due to poor quality control and mismanagement of the brand.
 The Silivri Yoğurt Festivali used to be a major event but nowadays there is less interest and in some years it is not even held.
-Wheat (246 km²), sunflower (105 km²) and barley (50 km²) are cultivated here.
+Wheat (246 km2), sunflower (105 km2) and barley (50 km2) are cultivated here.
 Vineyards were once important but have declined since the 1970s.
 Livestock is still important.